Asymptotic and Finite Sample Analysis of Nonexpansive Stochastic Approximations with Markovian Noise: Extension of Theorem 2.1 of

 \section{Extension of Theorem 2.1 of \citet{borkar2009stochastic}}

-In this section, we present a simple extension of Theorem 2 from \citep{borkar2009stochastic} for completeness.
+In this section, we present an extension of Theorem 2 from \citep{borkar2009stochastic} for completeness.
 Readers familiar with stochastic approximation theory should find this extension fairly straightforward.
 Originally, Chapter 2 of \citep{borkar2009stochastic} considers stochastic approximations of the form,

 where it is assumed that $\xi_{n} \rightarrow 0$ almost surely.
 However, our work requires that we remove the assumption that $\xi_n \rightarrow 0$, and replace it with a more mild condition on the asymptotic rate of change of $\xi_n$, akin to \citet{kushner2003stochastic}. \begin{assumption} For any $T>0$,